bamapookie/Time/Readme.md

 internet NTP time service, GPS time data, and Serial time messages from a computer for time synchronization.

+This fork adds milliseconds to the time format, stored as an offset of the system `millis()` call, and leap second detection, if available.

 ## Functionality

 The functions available in the library include